iratul010/firstAssignment_ph2/README.md

 # firstAssignment_ph2
 # FirstAsmnt
-⿡What are some Differences between interfaces and types in Typescript?
+⚠️1.What are some Differences between interfaces and types in Typescript?

  #INTERFACE
  ---explain--